MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 - **Config-CallQueue** tab
   - No known issues

-- **Existing-CallQueue** tab
-  - While all the resource accounts assigned to the call queue are downloaded, only the first one is shown under ***ResourceAccountName***
-  - While all the on-behalf-of outbound dialing numbers assigned to the call queue are downloaded, only the first 4 are shown under ***OutboundCLID01*** through ***OutboundCLID04***
-  - The filenames for the audio prompts are actually hyperlinks even though they are not shown this way in Excel.
-Clicking on the filename will play the respective file.
-  - Columns with yellow headers are currently not working correctly

 - It is highly likely there are some conditional formatting errors.
 Please report these so they can be addressed.